GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/tests/README.md

 1. Check the environments template file ([./environments.template](./environments.template)).
-For each environment variable you need but doesn't exist in the environments template file, add
+For each environment variable you need but does **NOT** exist in the environments template file, add it:
-    it:

     ```
     echo "ENV_VAR: \${ENV_VAR?}" >> ./environments.template
     ```

-1. Create the YAML file for the original values of the setters:
+1. Create the YAML file for the original values of the setters from `test_values.template` file:

     ```
-    touch [SOLUTION_AREA]/kpt/[SOLUTION_NAME]/original_values.yaml
+    cp test_values.template [SOLUTION_AREA]/kpt/[SOLUTION_NAME]/original_values.yaml
     ```

 1. For each placeholder setter and its original value (you can find them by